cseanburns/semantic_web_development/src/4b-schema-org-schema-types-structured-data.md

 | Date       | 1987                 |
 | Identifier | 1-58060-120-0        |

-Unlike Dublin Core, other data models are designed to be more interconnected.
+Unlike Dublin Core, other controlled vocabulary data models are designed to be more interconnected.
 For example, [MeSH (Medical Subject Headings)][mesh_nlm] and [LCSH (Library of Congress Subject Headings)][lcsh_loc] are types of [thesauri][thesauri_wiki].
-However, there are differences between the two.
+Both are organized in a tree-like hierarchical structure;
+for example, MeSH terms are arranged from broad categories (e.g., **neoplasms**) to specific categories (e.g., **Neoplasm Metastasis**).
+Likewise, LCSH employs broader terms (BT, like **C (Computer Programming Language)**), related terms (RT, like **Objective-C (Computer Programming Language)**), and narrower terms (NT, like **Small-C (Computer Programming Language)**).
-Although both MeSH and LCSH are hierarchical sets of controlled vocabularies, MeSH focuses on narrower and broader relationships among terms and is most commonly used in biomedical indexing, such as in [PubMed][pubmed].
+MeSH is used in biomedical and health-related indexing, such as in [PubMed][pubmed].
-LCSH focuses on associative relationships (related terms) and focuses on heading-subheading combos.
-It's most often used by the Library of Congress and among academic libraries (e.g., UK's InfoKat).
+LCSH is often used by the Library of Congress and in academic libraries catalogs (e.g., UK's InfoKat).

 ## Schema.org

-Then there's **schema.org**.
+Then there's **schema.org**, which was created by Google, Microsoft, Yahoo, and Yandex, for the purpose of describing web content for search engines.
 Unlike the prior data models, schema.org functions more like a [taxonomy][taxonomy_wiki] and [ontology][ontology_wiki].
 As a taxonomy, schema.org is a kind of hierarchical, relational classification system, and as an ontology, schema.org stresses foundational components, such as concepts or classes, properties or attributes, relationships, and instances.